-Use the Reminders app to keep track of everything you have to do!
+Use tasks in the Reminders app to keep track of everything you have to do!

 Alternatively, you can also use Siri to add tasks to Reminders like this:

-Say something like "Hey, Siri, remind me to finish my article".
+Say something like "Hey, Siri, remind me to finish my article."

 This is how you set up a basic reminder.
-This type of reminder won't send you a notification to remind you it will simply exist in your Reminders app until you clear it later.
+This type of reminder won't send you a notification to remind you; it will simply exist in your Reminders app until you clear it later.

-How to add a scheduled task to Reminders on iPhone an iPad
+How to add a scheduled task to Reminders

-If you're forgetful at all or just prefer to keep your activities timed, you can add a scheduled task to Reminders.
-A scheduled task is created with a specific date and time to remind you of something at a specific time.
-When you create a scheduled task, Reminder will alert you with a notification on your iPhone or iPad at the time you set.
+If you're forgetful or prefer to keep your activities timed, you can add a scheduled task to Reminders.
+A scheduled task is created with a specific date and time.
+When you create a scheduled task, Reminders will alert you with a notification on your iPhone or iPad at the time you set.

 - Launch Reminders from the Home screen.